lmsqueezy/laravel/README.md

 }
 ```

-For an example payload, [take a look at the Lemon Squeezy API docs](https://docs.lemonsqueezy.com/api/webhooks#webhook-requests).
+For an example payload, [take a look at the Lemon Squeezy docs](https://docs.lemonsqueezy.com/help/webhooks/webhook-requests).

 Laravel v11 and up will detect the listener automatically.
 If you're on Laravel v10 or lower, you should wire it up in your app's `EventServiceProvider`: